Montgomery County Public Libraries: Branches

 MCPL operates a Capital Improvement Program that calls for branches to be updated on an accelerated timetable through refresh projects.
 Two to three libraries per year are closed for several months to complete these projects.
 The Refresh program allows for technological and other updates on an accelerated timetable from the previous 25 year renovation cycle.
 The refresh program was recognized with the 2016 Top Innovator Award from the Urban Libraries Council.

-In addition to publicly accessible branches, MCPL operates a branch at the Montgomery County Correctional Facility.